moneymanagerex/moneymanagerex/BUILD.md

    terminal and type `git --version` if it shows something like `git version 2.11.0 (Apple Git-81)` you are fine.
 If not, you will be prompted to *Install* them via your operating system.
-Alternativelly, you can install those tools via command:
+Alternatively, you can install those tools via command:

        xcode-select --install

-2. After that, for comfortable installing softare we use [Homebrew].
+2. After that, for comfortable installing software we use [Homebrew].
    Run the command:

        /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"